emca-it/ITRS-Log-Analytics-7.x/08-00-00-Alert_module/08-00-00-Alert_module.md

 chmod g+w /etc/logstash/lists/
 ```

-- Log in to Energy Logserver GUI and go to **Scheduler** app.
+- Log in to ITRS Log Analytics GUI and go to **Scheduler** app.
 Set it up with below options and push "Submit" button:

 ```bash
 Name:           BadReputationList